Quantum and classical approaches in statistical physics: some basic inequalities: Appendix. The limit

 \section{Appendix.
 The limit $N{\to}\infty$}

-The general situation as $N{\to}\infty$ is discussed in the interesting work \cite{Land} by N.P.
+The general situation in the case $N{\to}\infty$ is discussed in the interesting work \cite{Land} by N.P.
 Landsman.
 Numerous useful references on this topic are given in \cite{Land} as well.
 In this section, we consider two simple examples: the $N$-dimensional potential well and the $N$-dimensional oscillator.
 For these examples we obtain concrete formulas, which show the interconnections between quantum and classical results.

 {\it We assume that $N\to \infty$ together with $\varepsilon_{N}{\to}0$ in \eqref{11.3} and \eqref{11.4}.
-Similarly, we assume that $N\to \infty$ together with $\delta_{N}{\to}0$ in \eqref{11.8} and \eqref{11.9}.} \begin{Ee} The $N$-dimensional potential well.\end{Ee}.
-Let the relations \eqref{5.1}--\eqref{5.3} be fulfilled.
+Similarly, we assume that $N\to \infty$ together with $\delta_{N}{\to}0$ in \eqref{11.8} and \eqref{11.9}.} \begin{Ee} The $N$-dimensional potential well.\end{Ee} Let the relations \eqref{5.1}--\eqref{5.3} be fulfilled.
 Introduce $\varepsilon_N>0$ and $\nu_N>0$ by the equalities

 and

 Using \eqref{5.12}, we derive:

 The parameters $\mu_k$ are defined by \eqref{5.9} and the following inequalities hold: